petermr/tigr2ess/crops/rice/ami-search-cooccurRiceLocalDictionary.md

 Short description of the dictionary and usage.

 Dictionary is created from the wikipedia page of the Rice.
-Source - https://en.wikipedia.org/wiki/Rice It contains all rice varities, Oryza species, rice diseases and closely associated terminilogies to rice research like monocot or glutan.
+Source - https://en.wikipedia.org/wiki/Rice It contains all rice varities, Oryza species, rice diseases and closely associated terminologies to rice research like monocot or glutan.

     ambarish123@ubuntu:~$ ami-search-cooccur rice/ country drugs plantparts species genes /home/ambarish123/rice.xml